-Rebecca Swindells has extensive experience in a wide range of intellectual property issues, including copyright, design and database rights, trademarks, domain names, and confidential information.
-She has a particular sector focus on technology, media, and telecommunications (TMT) as well as retail and financial services.
-She advises companies on licensing disputes, format right disputes, copyright and trademark infringement (particularly on-line), protection and infringement of rights in software and databases, running global anticounterfeiting programs, and alternative dispute resolution, including mediations.
+Rebecca Swindells has extensive experience advising on a wide range of intellectual property rights, including copyright, trademarks, database rights, domain names, and trade secrets.
+She has a particular focus on the technology, media, and telecommunications (TMT) industry together with the retail and financial services sectors.
+She advises companies on IP disputes, trademark prosecution, anticounterfeiting IP licensing, and the protection and enforcement of rights in software and database management.
+She is also experienced in alternative dispute resolution (ADR), including mediation and expert determination.

-Prior to joining Jones Day, Rebecca acted for Telefónica UK in an Intellectual Property Enterprise Court trademark claim regarding the O2 mark; acted for Crocs, Inc. on various IP enforcement issues including High Court trademark and design right infringement proceedings; acted for Getty Images in a High Court copyright infringement claim; represented Viacom against one of its licensees of the Nickelodeon and MTV channels in a High Court trial; and obtained summary judgment on behalf of Elvis Presley Enterprises in a High Court claim for trademark infringement and passing off with respect to album sales of Elvis remixes.
+Prior to joining Jones Day, Rebecca acted for Telefónica UK in a claim regarding the O2 mark; Crocs, Inc. on enforcement issues, including High Court trademark and design right claims; and Getty Images in a copyright infringement claim.
+She also represented Viacom against a licensee of the Nickelodeon and MTV channels in a High Court trial and obtained summary judgment on behalf of Elvis Presley Enterprises in a claim for trademark infringement and passing off.

-Rebecca is a regular speaker and writer on IP law.
-She is a member of the International Trademark Association (INTA), City of London Law Society (CLLS), and the British Literary and Artistic Copyright Association (BLACA).
+Rebecca is a member of the Firm's Trade Secrets Task Force.
+She is also a member of the International Trademark Association (INTA), the IP Lawyers' Association (IPLA), and the British Literary and Artistic Copyright Association (BLACA).

 - The College of Law, London (Legal Practice Course 1998; Common Professional Examination 1997); Oxford University (B.A. in Classics 1996; Shaw Lefevre scholarship)

 - Solicitor of the Senior Courts of England and Wales